The Reckoning (2004 film): Plot

 Nicholas is aware of the transitions in death from limber to rigor and returns.
 He visits the monk who testified at trial to say all that he is aware of.
 The monk reveals he had nothing to do with the death, intimating he is protecting someone else.
 Nicholas leaves and is found by Martin.
 The two of them then learn from the King's Justice that the monk has been found dead, and with it, any chance of evidence concerning de Guise's proclivities, and also that de Guise is planning a revolt to seize the English throne.

 The sheriff reveals that it seems that wherever de Guise goes, boys disappear.
 Nicholas then obtains more evidence to prove that the woman is not the real killer (the body was found with rigor mortis, which meant the killing was more recent).
-The execution is set but before it can be carried out, the troupe has returned and seized the scaffold as stage for their new play based on the most recent information.
+The execution is set but before it can be carried out, the troupe has returned and seized the scaffold as a stage for their new play based on the most recent information.
 The crowd is incensed toward de Guise and the guards are called out again to clear the town square, forcing the actors to the church and unknown to them, de Guise is there performing an act of penitence.

 Nicholas presents the evidence to de Guise, who admits everything with an air of invulnerability, knowing that he is untouchable under the feudal system.
 When de Guise asks Nicholas about his sins, Nicholas confesses that he murdered the husband of the woman he was caught with, after he attacked Nicholas.
 When leaving, de Guise learns from Nicholas that he has been exposed to the plague.
 De Guise then stabs Nicholas, who stumbles outside the church.
 De Guise walks back to his castle through the throng of townsfolk, unaware of the revelations of the new play.
 He reaches the gate to find that the portcullis is down and he is surrounded by the crowd, who lynch him and set fire to the castle.

 The new authorities in the town hope the reason for the deaths will be forgotten.
 The King's Justice promises that Nicholas' work will be told to the king, but Sarah replies that Nicholas didn't act for the king's sake, but for the wrongly accused, and his own redemption.
 Martin announces that Nicholas will live on in their new play, which will be presented when they reach Durham.
 The troupe then departs while the castle is burned to the ground.